i9Workshop/Projects-Microchip-XC8/PIC16F/README.md

     - NOP( ) use 4 clock cycle which is
       >1/32Mhz x 4 = 0.125us.

-    - A loop by using 8bits variable in for loop use about C clock cycle which is
+    - A loop by using 8bits variable in for loop use about 44 clock cycle which is
-      >1/32Mhz x C = Xus.
+      >1/32Mhz x 44 = 1.375us.

-    - A loop by using 16bits variable in for loop use about D clock cycle which is
+    - A loop by using 16bits variable in for loop use about 52 clock cycle which is
-      >1/32Mhz x D = Yus.
+      >1/32Mhz x 52 = 1.625us.

-    - A loop by using 32bits variable in for loop use about E clock cycle which is
+    - A loop by using 32bits variable in for loop use about 100 clock cycle which is
-      >1/32Mhz x D = Zus.
+      >1/32Mhz x 100 = 3.125us.
 <br/>

 ```